K-PaaS/application-platform-guide-eng/user_guide/development_platform/stemcell.md

 	1. On the AWS console screen, select the 'EC2' menu to go to the EC2 dashboard screen.

-	2. Select ‘Key Pairs’ and ‘Create Key Pair’ button in order.
+	2. Select the ‘Key Pairs’ and ‘Create Key Pair’ buttons in order.

 		![list-key-pairs](./images/stemcell/list-key-pairs.png "list-key-pairs")

-	3. Enter Key Pair name from the Create Key Pair Dialog Screen.
+	3. Enter the Key Pair name from the Create Key Pair Dialog Screen.
 Create and download Key Pair.

 		![create-key-pair](./images/stemcell/create-key-pair.png "create-key-pair")